Nurturing Ourselves

 Our lives are a reflection of how well we treat ourselves (that includes the thoughts we think).
 How well we treat ourselves is something that first develops in childhood.

-The Children gua connects you to your inner child.
+The Children gua (or area) connects you to your inner child.
 This gua represents joy and creativity.
-Activate its potency through play or artsy crafts with your own children.
+Activate its potency through play or artsy crafts with your own children in this area of your home.
+Don’t know where it’s located?
+Grab your free, printable Bagua map here.

 The Relationship gua, while more popularly known to represent the love of you and your partner, also symbolizes your relationship with yourself (the mother) and establishes partnership with others.